vishen/go-chromecast/README.md

 # Chromecast

 This implements a basic number of the google chromecast commands.
-Other than the basic commands, it also allows you to play media files from your computer either individually or in a playlist; the `playlist` command will look at all the files in a folder and play them, if it is a known media type, on at a time
+Other than the basic commands, it also allows you to play media files from your computer either individually or in a playlist; the `playlist` command will look at all the files in a folder and play them sorted by numerically.

 Can play / load a local media file on your chromecast.
 Currently the chromecast default media receiver only supports the following formats:

 ```
 Supported Media formats:
     - MKV